toetoev/leaveApplication/README.md

 ## Key Features

+### Backend

 -   Using Spring Boot and thymeleaf, a typical SSR application.

+-   Add Spring Security support, using Jwt role-based authentication and authorization to secure API

+### Frontend

 -   Ajax is fully used for consuming RESTful API, an example for modern web development which means separate frontend and backend